hguojin/helloworld/README.md

 # helloworld
 goodforme

-Just learn how to use github
+Just learn how to use github.

 I learn VB in university,and start learn Python a few months ago,last month I start learn GOlang...

+LIVE TO LEAN